Quantum Routing Framework (QRF)

 1. Define acceptance KPIs and scenarios jointly.

-3. Execute Poc runs; collect CSV metrics and summaries (reproducible).
+3. Execute POC runs; collect performance metrics and summaries (reproducible).

 Acceptance Tests (Outline)